akdenizcse/cse-234-term-project-cse234_hotelbooking/README.md

 Since i am alone, I do all the tasks alone.

 ## Application Screens
-Recipe Finder Mobile Application consists of several screens that make browsing and managing recipes easy and efficient.
+Hotel Booking Mobile Application consists of several screens that make browsing and managing recipes easy and efficient.
 These include:

 01. [Splash Screen](#1-splash-screen): Introduces our app with its logo.
 02. [Login Screen](#2-login-screen): Enables users and admins to log in.